WJOX-FM

 WJOX-FM (94.5 MHz) is a commercial radio station licensed to Birmingham, Alabama, airing a sports radio format.
-Cumulus Media owns three sports stations in the Birmingham radio market, WJQX 100.5 FM, WJOX 690 AM and WJOX-FM.
+Cumulus Media owns three sports stations in the Birmingham radio market: WJOX-FM, WJOX (690 AM), and WJQX (100.5 FM).
 They have studios on Goodwin Crest Drive near Interstate 65 in Homewood.

 WJOX-FM has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
 The transmitter is atop the west ridge of Red Mountain, amid the towers for other Birmingham-area FM and TV station.

 Programming

-On weekdays, WJOX-FM has local sports hosts during the day and carries Infinity Sports Network programming late nights and weekends.
+On weekdays, WJOX-FM has local sports hosts during the day and carries Westwood One Sports programming late nights and weekends.
 It had also been the Birmingham area flagship station for University of Alabama sports.
 WJOX-FM carries Atlanta Braves baseball and Tennessee Titans football.

 In 2007, WJOX-FM became the flagship station of the Paul Finebaum Show.
 Finebaum is a noted radio host and expert on college sports in the South.
 Finebaum's show is syndicated throughout Alabama and adjoining states.
 In 2013, Finebaum moved to ESPN Radio to host The Paul Finebaum Show for the SEC Network, with WJOX continuing to carry the show.
 His show, now based in Charlotte, is heard in afternoon drive time on WJOX-FM.